shuozhixu/PFDD/README.md

 - Xiaoyao Peng, Nithin Mathew, Irene J. Beyerlein, Kaushik Dayal, Abigail Hunter, [A 3D phase field dislocation dynamics model for body-centered cubic crystals](https://doi.org/10.1016/j.commatsci.2019.109217), Comput.
 Mater.
 Sci.
 171 (2020) 109217

 The rational was that the Peierls stress differs greatly between edge and screw dislocations in BCC metals.

+In 2021, the lattice energy was extended to be a function of the applied shear stress and the angle between the maximum resolved shear stress plane and the glide plane:

+- Hyojung Kim, Nithin Mathew, Darby J. Luscher, Abigail Hunter, [Phase field dislocation dynamics (PFDD) modeling of non-Schmid behavior in BCC metals informed by atomistic simulations](https://doi.org/10.1016/j.jmps.2021.104460), J. Mech.
+Phys.
+Solids 152 (2021) 104460

+The purpose was to capture the non-Schmid effects in BCC metals.

 ## (v)